danward79/Fast/readme.md

 # Alfred Workflow for Netflix's Fast

 Simple workflow to run an internet speed test using Netflix's fast.com service.
+Outputs to Apple notifications

 You need to install: